SaranyaVelu-SK/js-projects/README.md

 Each folder represents a single concept-focused project.

-js-projects/
+### js-projects
-├── variables-basics/
+- variables-basics/
-├── to be added...
+- to be added...

 Inside each project folder: